 - As the number of developers increases, the management of the above two items becomes exponentially difficult.

-Use of professional tools
+Utilization of professional tools

 In order to understand preconceptions, that is, the habits and patterns of developers, it is necessary to use professional tools:

-- Real-time work status check
+- Real-time work status monitoring

 - Analysis of individual developers' work patterns